-14. At least six semester hours of upper-division coursework must be outside both mathematics and the fields of study listed in

-15. Enough additional coursework to make a total of 120 semester hours
+- 14. At least six semester hours of upper-division coursework must be outside both mathematics and the fields of study listed in requirement 5.
+Philosophy courses in logic, computer science courses in discrete mathematics, engineering, and actuarial foundation courses may not be used to fulfill this requirement. - 15.
+Enough additional coursework to make a total of 120 semester hours